Jump to: Spoilers (15)

-The scene where Agent Zoil (Jason Bateman) is in the car, and is talking to The Big Guy (Sigourney Weaver) on the radio, and he ends the call by shooting the radio with his gun and exclaiming "boring conversation anyway", is a direct reference to Star Wars (1977).
+The scene where Agent Zoil (Jason Bateman) is in the car, and is talking to The Big Guy (Sigourney Weaver) on the radio, and he ends the call by shooting the radio with his gun and exclaiming "boring conversation anyway", is a direct reference to Star Wars: Episode IV - A New Hope (1977).

 At the movie's beginning, Graeme and Clive state that their itinerary will eventually take them to New Mexico.
 They never actually get to New Mexico although, ironically, the majority of the movie was filmed there.